hyorkim11/hyorkim11.github.io/_projects/dsg-app.md

 Understanding code and knowing how to effectively communicate with engineering helped me immensely throughout all my projects.
 Effective communication is helpful in any setting, but in tech, especially between engineering and other disciplines, is an underestimated skillset.
 Being able to talk the same 'language' as engineers/developers makes a world of a difference when talking design-to-code (for super obvious reasons).

-> **Note:** This case study is currently under construction.
-But I have a case study presentation deck that I can share.
-Please feel free to contact me for it!
+> **Note:** This case study is actively under construction.
+Reach out for any additional information you need/want. thank you!